gandrav07/oozie-coordinator-use-cases/Unified-Credentials-Module.md

    * Introduce separate actions ahead of all workflow applications which need specific authentication.
    * Oozie will get credentials for user based on configuration in each action.

+Following section will discuss about their pros and cons and why we chosen the second option:

 ### Separate Actions for Authentication

-In this option Oozie will introduce multiple authentication actions and User will be using those actions ahead of their workflows to first get all the necessary credentials and pass those credentials to all the underneath actions in the workflows.
+In this option Oozie would have introduced multiple authentication actions and User will be using those actions ahead of their workflows to first get all the necessary credentials and pass those credentials to all the underneath actions in the workflows.
+For an Example if user wants to use M/R actions and Pig Actions using ABC system then they first need to add ABC Action ahead of MR and Pig Actions and then oozie server will run ABC action on the gateway(oozie server) and provide all the necessary credentials to following actions.